nationalarchives/design-system/src/styles/images/index.md

 [Picture elements](/design-system/components/picture/) need to show the entire image so they are free from aspect ratio restrictions.

-Ensure the longest side of the image is no more than 1200px.
+Ensure the longest side of the image is no more than 900px.

 {{ example({ group: "styles", item: "images", example: "picture", html: false, nunjucks: false, open: false, size: "xl" }) }}

+## Formats

+Use JPEG as the default format for images.
+All WebP images must have a JPEG fallback.

+For line art and vector images, use SVG.

+Use PNGs when transparency is required but avoid overusing due to the larger file size.

+### File sizes

+Try to keep every image on the page under 100kB.
+This will help the page to load quickly.

+The exception to this would be where you have to show an image in great detail, such as showing a large map or displaying an image in an image viewer with the ability to zoom.